TBS-EACPD/infobase/README.md

 #### When do I need to restart/rerun these commands?
 * `npm ci` when package-lock.json has changed (e.g. potentially on pull or branch change).
 Note: use `npm install` if you are adding a new package/updating a package version
 * `IB_base` must be re-run when the data, svgs, or the css in src/extended-bootstrap changes.
 Changing branches is often a good reason to re-run IB_base
 * `IB_q/IB_dev/IB_prod` can be left on watch while developing, may need to be restarted if certain errors occur.
-The most common example of an interupting error is a missing node_module (may occur on branch change or durring the execution of `npm ci`)
+The most common example of a halting error is when an imported node_module can't be found (may occur on branch change or durring the execution of `npm ci`)

 ## Tests